MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ?> **Snippet use:**<br>You may copy and paste the code here into your own project and modify it as you need.<br><br>Pasting into a *script* and running is straightforward.
 But, note that if you paste into the *interactive* Python terminal you may get a syntax error because of the empty lines in functions.

+## Naming conventions

+- A tweet is called a status in the API and Tweepy.
+- A profile is called a user.
+- A username is called in a screen name.

+These terms will be used interchangeably in this guide.

 ## Installation